markkvdb/markkvdb.github.io/_posts/2019-11-08-Fastai-Lesson2-logistic.md

 ![png](../img/fastai-lesson2/output_10_0.png)

-Indeed, we observe that all observations lay between the $[0, 1]$ interval.
+Indeed, we observe that all observations lay between the $$[0, 1]$$ interval.

 ## Logistic regression

 Unlike the linear regression, the logistic regression has no closed-form solution.
-The most popular way of estimating the parameters $\boldsymbol{b}$ is to estimate the maximum likelihood estimator.
+The most popular way of estimating the parameters $$\boldsymbol{b}$$ is to estimate the maximum likelihood estimator.
 Consider the following product

 $$
 \begin{align}